4 Places for Decadent Dining in Irving, Texas

 Narrowing down your order is hard work…

-The Ranch insisted that we sample their raved about desserts: Pecan Pie, Chocolate Layer Cake, S’more Pie, and Cheesecake Creme Brûlée.
-My favorite was the crescent shaped Fried Pies, changing flavors nightly.
+The Ranch insisted that we sample their raved about desserts: Pecan Pie, Chocolate Layer Cake, S’mores Pie, and Cheesecake Creme Brûlée.
+My favorite was the crescent-shaped Fried Pies, changing flavors nightly.
 Ours were Carrot Cake and came with a side of caramel sauce for dipping.
 Oh my goodness, they were exquisite!
 Fried pies in Texas are all the rage and on most menus.

 Law at the Four Seasons -4150 N MacArthur Blvd, Irving, Texas

 Traditional breakfast dishes include bacon, sausage, scrambled eggs, roasted potatoes, and Eggs Benedict.
 A carving station featured beef and ham.
 I appreciated Law’s separate charcuterie station, bursting with choice meats, olives, cheeses, and marinated veggies.
-Fresh seafood lined an entire wall in chafing dishes and on beautiful platters.
-It offered smoked salmon, shrimp, and crab legs, just to name a few.
+Fresh seafood including salmon, shrimp, and crab legs, lined an entire wall in chafing dishes and on beautiful platters.

-Healthier options could be found on the salad bar, which was beside the sushi and sashimi station.
-A huge bread display provided guests with 10 types to choose from and a Tomato-Basil soup station.
-Law even set up mini buffet stations just for the children.
+Healthier options could be found on the salad bar, beside the sushi and sashimi station.
+A huge bread display provided guests with ten types to choose from and a soup station.
+Law even set up mini buffet stations for the children.